 Features of Thiruvalluvar Statue

-The statue was placed on its pedestal on 19th October 1999 and was inaugurated on 1st January 2000 by the then Chief Minister of Tamil Nadu, Dr. M. Karunanidhi.
+Eventually, workers placed the statue on its pedestal on 19th October 1999.
+Soon after, the then Chief Minister of Tamil Nadu, Dr. M. Karunanidhi, inaugurated the statue on 1st January 2000.

 Thiruvalluvar Statue – Visiting Hours & Fee

-The visiting time of Saint Thiruvalluvar Statue is from 8:00 AM to 4:00 PM.
-Ferry services are available from the mainland charging Rs.
+Currently, visitors can explore the Thiruvalluvar Statue from 8:00 AM to 4:00 PM.
+Meanwhile, ferry services operate regularly from the mainland, charging approximately Rs.
 20 per person.
-No separate entry fee is charges from the tourists.
+Importantly, authorities do not impose any separate entry fee.

 Epilogue